-- 74. Our 2014/15 specified information instructions required QLPs to apply five overarching reporting principles when preparing the disclosed information under section 83 of the Act (or via other means).
-These principles were developed as part of the 2011/12 TDL framework development process and are correctness, completeness, objectivity, consistency and data retention. - 75.
+- 74. Our 2015/16 specified information instructions required QLPs to apply five overarching reporting principles when preparing the disclosed information under section 83 of the Act (or via other means).
+These principles were developed as part of the 2011/12 TDL framework development process and are correctness, completeness, objectivity, consistency and data retention.31 - 75.
 During the LAD framework development process, industry was generally supportive of these principles.
-In response to consultation feedback, we revised the definition of correctness to make it clear that the level of accuracy required did not exceed that required under NZ GAAP. - 76.
-Applying these principles means that the assurance reporting requirements for the final LAD will be similar to the audit reports provided under the TSO regime.
-This is appropriate because the information being provided for the LAD process, and the way that information is to be used, is very similar to previous TSO cost allocation processes.
+In response to consultation feedback, we revised the definition of correctness to make it clear that the level of accuracy required did not exceed that required under NZ GAAP.